Hazard Communication Standard Includes Which Of The Following

 Don't wait for an OSHA inspector to tell you a label is peeling off.
 Make it a habit.
 If a label becomes illegible due to grease, water,

 or chemical drips, replace it immediately.
-A label that says "????" is the same as having no label at all.
+Because of that, a label that says "????
+Consider this: " is the same as having no label at all.
 Consider using heavy-duty adhesive labels or clear protective covers to ensure they withstand the environment they are in.

 Simplify the SDS Library